 What is Sivananda Yoga

+Hatha Yoga serves as the foundation for many modern yoga styles.
 In Eastern traditions, Hatha is a term that encompasses the living science of Yoga.
 It not only consists of physical postures (asanas), but also integrates breathing (pranayama) and relaxation.
 Essentially, it is an age-old art of right living that aims to achieve spiritual growth and a higher level of consciousness by cultivating a healthy body and mind.

 What is Sivananda Yoga

-It is based on the interpretations and teachings of Swami Sivananda (1887-1963), a South Indian physician, author and spiritual leader.
+This style is based on the interpretations and teachings of Swami Sivananda (1887-1963), a South Indian physician, author and spiritual leader.
 His legacy continues through the International Sivananda Yoga Vedanta Centres and Ashrams, launched in the late 1950’s.
 Since its origins, this yogic lineage continues to remain intact and pretty much unaltered among the droves of continually evolving yoga styles.

 The Philosophy of Sivananda Yoga